Black bat flower, Tacca chantrieri

 Hellebore ‘Onyx Odyssey’

-When it comes to flowers, black sets off the brilliance of other surrounding colors, in particular, green foliage.
-In late winter, one of the first almost black flowers to emerge in my garden is the lovely ‘Onyx Odyssey’, part of the Winter Jewels collection.
-The almost black petals with bright yellow centers are sheer drama silhouetted against their dark green leaves.
+When it comes to flowers, one of my favorites is ‘Onyx Odyssey’, part of the Winter Jewels collection.
+It blooms in late winter and is one of the first dark-hued flowers to emerge in my garden.
+The almost black petals with bright yellow centers are sheer drama silhouetted against the dark green leaves.

 Hellebore ‘Onyx Odyssey’